Blue Hour and Golden Hour Photo Ideas

 It’s Not Too Dark

-Gerardo Trevino captured this picture during that transition time.
+Gerardo Trevino captured the picture above during that transition time.
 The even light is so pretty in the landscape elements.

 Placing the horizon on the bottom rule of thirds grid line works well here.
 There’s enough room for the fallen tree to be in the foreground with the trees, moon and sky to fill the rest of the image.